|Birthname||Nietzsche, Friedrich Wilhelm|

 |Astrology data||22°07' 09°03 Asc.
 29°15'|

-German philosopher who is considered the most influential voice since Kant and Hegel.
+German philosopher, cultural critic, composer, poet, philologist, and Latin and Greek scholar who is considered the most influential voice since Kant and Hegel.
 He taught classes until 1879, then spent the next ten years in solitude.
 These years were spent writing his major works "Thus Spoke Zarathustra" and "Twilight of the Idols."

 In 1879, at the age of 35, Nietzsche resigned his post a professor of classical philology at Basel University and began a decade of travels across Europe, during which he wrote his greatest books.
 He had a desire to define himself as a European and looked forward to a time when the peoples of Europe would define themselves as Europeans rather than as citizens of particular countries.
 It might have been a way for him to distance himself from the militaristic, bureaucratic, bourgeois Germany of Bismarck, whom he abhorred.
 He believed that history is a genealogy of geniuses, in which each genius created the mental world in which his successors live.

-His mental degeneration, apparently caused by syphilis, began with megalomania.
+His mental degeneration, at the time assumed to be caused by syphilis, began with megalomania.
 Nietzsche started to call himself a genius, the leading person of all millenniums and he claimed that all women loved him.
 He took on different identities - the Buddha, Alexander the Great, Caesar, Voltaire, Napoleon, Wagner - and danced naked in his room.
 In January 1889 he broke down in the street and tearfully embraced a horse which had been beaten.
-He was declared insane by doctors and taken back to Germany where he sat in a vegetative state until his death eleven years later, on 8/25/1900, Weimar, Germany.
+He was declared insane by doctors and taken back to Germany where he sat in a vegetative state until his death eleven years later, on 25 August 1900, Weimar, Germany.

 - friend relationship with Andreas-Salomé, Lou (born 12 February 1861).
 Notes: Nietzsche was in love with her and wanted to marry her